 The 16th of October is World Food Day, sponsored by the Food and Agriculture Organization (FAO) of the United Nations.
-Efforts today centre on ending hunger and promoting food security.
+On this day, efforts centre on ending hunger and promoting the many aspects of food security.

 A definition of food security was agreed upon at the World Food Summit in 1996: